 Today marks 66 years since Queen Elizabeth II and Prince Philip were married at Westminster Abbey.
 Before Princess Elizabeth became Queen Elizabeth, she married the handsome foreign prince from Greece, who also happens to be her third cousin.
 According to Sally Bedell Smith's biography titled Elizabeth the Queen, Philip came from a tumultuous background despite his lineage.
 Born in 1921 on the island of Corfu, he moved to Paris with his parents, Alice Marie and Prince Andrew of Greece, at age 1.
 By age 8, he'd headed to England for boarding school.
 With generous good looks and confidence, Philip made his way to England with the help of royal relatives.
 He would later be invited to have lunch with the royal family, and that's when Elizabeth reportedly fell for him.
 During World War II, Philip and Elizabeth wrote each other letters, and by 1946, he was back in London and making regular visits to Buckingham Palace.
 During that Summer, he spent a month at the royal family's Balmoral Estate, where he proposed.
 Their wedding was held at Westminster Abbey on Nov.
 20, 1947.

-During their almost 65 years of marriage, 60 of them during Elizabeth's reign as the monarch, Prince Philip has been as constant as the queen herself, although he's a bit more controversial, making quite a few insensitive gaffes.
-But when he's not giving the press an unfortunate quote to run, he's either by the queen's side, working as a patron for 800 charities, or, until recently, enjoying carriage racing.
-At age 90, he doesn't look like he's slowing down, despite a recent heart scare over Christmas.
+During their 66 years of marriage, 61 of them during Elizabeth's reign as the monarch, Prince Philip has been as constant as the queen herself, although he's a bit more controversial, making quite a few insensitive gaffes.
+But when he's not giving the press an unfortunate quote to run, he's either by the queen's side, working as a patron for nearly 800 charities, or, until recently, enjoying carriage racing.
 Let's look back at pictures of Prince Philip over the years.